SchokiCoder/book_modern_c/src/cover.md

 </h1>

 <p style="text-align: center; margin: 20px 0px 0px 0px">
-An introduction to everyone, whom never interfaced a compiler before.<br>
+Introducing thee to the compiler, if it has not happened already.<br>
-Edition 3.1
+Edition 3.2
 </p>

 ## License